MattStammers/Life_Death_Python/README.md

 #### Finally

 Good luck.
 The above might seem a bit daunting but if you follow the process step by step with a little bit of patience you will get there.
+Feel free to fork or download this repo and do what you will with it.

+##### Disclaimer

+Obviously this code is being given away for free and as a result no guarantees can be given that it will work.
+The authors therefore accept no liability for its use.